Symplectic annular Khovanov homology and fixed point localizations: A new symplectic annular Khovanov homology

+in $\Sym^n(A_{\tau_o})$.
+In other words, $D$ is locally cut out by a single element in the ring of algebraic functions.
+The pull-back of $D$ along the algebraic morphism

+is $D_o$, by definition.
+The pull-back of a Cartier divisor is a Cartier divisor so $D_o$ is a Cartier divisor.
+Since $\Hilb^{n,hor}(A_{\tau_o})$ is smooth, divisors and Cartier divisors are the same, so $D_o$ is a divisor. \end{proof}

-In the annular setting, we will also consider another distinguished divisor $D_o$ which consists of length $n$ subschemes whose support meets be the smooth divisor $D_{axis}:=\{z=0\} \subseteq A_{\tau_o}$, called the annular divisor.
-This divisor is preserved by the monodromy action on $\cY_{n,\tau_o}$ induced by the braid group $\Br_{1, 2n}$.
+The divisor $D_o$ is preserved by the monodromy action on $\cY_{n,\tau_o}$ induced by the braid group $\Br_{1, 2n}$.
 We further note that when $\ul{c}$ is a crossingless annular matching, we may choose $\omega_{\cY}$ such that the isotopy from $\eL_{\ul{c}}$ to $\eL_{\ul{c}}'$ is disjoint from $D_o$.
 We will follow Seidel and Smith's presentation in \cite{SS06} and use the symplectic form $\omega$ arising from the restriction of the form on $\CC^{4n}$ to show that our new definition of symplectic annular Khovanov homology is an annular link invariant.
 Subsequently, we will employ the deformation from $\omega$ to $\omega_{\cY}$, which does not change the symplectic annular Khovanov homology, and consider various actions on $\cY_{n,\tau}$ using appropriately averaged versions of $\omega_{\cY}$.
 This is because it is somewhat simpler to work with the theory under the perspective that the Lagrangians are products of spheres $\Sigma_{c_i}$.